Crispy Wild Mushroom Stuffing (in a Cast Iron Skillet!)

 • Best bread for mushroom stuffing: I love making this mushroom stuffing with sourdough bread – its tangy flavor balances out the richness of the mushrooms beautifully.
 You can also make this mushroom stuffing recipe with “country” style French bread (a large loaf, not a baguette) or Italian bread.

 • Wild mushrooms: You can make this mushroom stuffing with whatever mushrooms are most readily available to you.
-I like to splurge for really beautiful wild mushrooms – maitake (pictured), oyster, chanterelle, & shiitake are all great.
+I like to splurge for really beautiful wild mushrooms – maitake (pictured), oyster, chanterelle, and shiitake are all great.
 You can also make this recipe using simple white button mushrooms or cremini (baby bella) mushrooms.

-• Porcini mushrooms are an Italian mushroom with especially rich & deep umami flavor.
+• Porcini mushrooms are an Italian mushroom with especially rich and deep umami flavor.
 They are the star ingredient in this mushroom stuffing!
 Dried porcini mushrooms are more readily available throughout the year here in the States, which you can typically find in the bulk section or in 1-ounce packages at grocery stores or natural food stores that stock dried mushrooms.
 You can also purchase dried porcini mushrooms online.

-• Storage & Freezing:
+• Storage and Freezing:

 • Freezer Instructions: You can also freeze leftover mushroom stuffing.
 Transfer leftover stuffing to a freezer-safe container and freeze for up to 1 month.
 Thaw overnight in the refrigerator, then reheat in the microwave or oven, until warmed through.